Gabriel Arias Player Props: Guardians vs. Brewers

-Gabriel Arias -- with a slugging percentage of .188 in his past 10 games (including zero home runs) -- will be in action for the Cleveland Guardians against the Milwaukee Brewers, with Wade Miley on the hill, on June 23 at 7:10 PM ET.
+Gabriel Arias -- with a slugging percentage of .167 in his past 10 games (including no homers) -- will be in action for the Cleveland Guardians versus the Milwaukee Brewers, with Freddy Peralta on the hill, on June 24 at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Athletics.
+In his last game he had a hitless showing (0-for-3) against the Brewers.

 Gabriel Arias Game Info & Props vs. the Brewers